Pardhanani/KU_mathmodeling/README.md

 We emphasize, these materials DO NOT provide much of a mathematical exposition of the modeling methods used.
-Instead, the focus is primarily on applying the methods in context, and in gaining insights about the quality and reliability of our models.
+Instead, the focus is primarily on applying the methods in context, and in gaining insights about the quality and reliability of the models.
 Thus, the materials are unlikely to be a good fit for mathematically-oriented modeling courses or students.